A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

-The results in Table \ref{tab6} show that the MSG model is better at forecasting future BG levels in T2DM patients than all variants of the LDP model considered. \emph{First}, even though we fit the normal distributed model output to the data rather than directly fitting the mean of the model output to the data, we can achieve smaller MSE and MPE than all different variations of the LDP model for all three patients. \emph{Second}, we see the advantage of using a stochastic model which quantifiies the level of certainty in the BG predictions for both the LDP and MSG cases.
-It is worth noting that the MSG model is based on learning parameters of a stochastic model, whilst the LDP quantifies uncertainties by learning an ensemble of parameters; this may contribute to the differences between them at the level of uncertainty prediction.
-The pecentages in Table \ref{tab6} show that the MSG model is substantially better in capturing the true measurements in the corresponding confidence bands.
-Note also that the MSE is also smaller for the MSG than for the LDP, demonstrating that it is preferable as a point estimator, as well as probabilistically.
-In summary the MSG model is preferable to the LDP for decision making in the context we use here, as it gives a better point forecasts and better confidence bands, enabling knowledge of possible high and low values for future BG levels.
+\emph{First}, MSG model achieves smaller RMSE and MPE than all different variations of the LDP model and mean-variance model for all three patients, demonstrating that mean of the MSG model output is also preferable as a point estimator.

+\emph{Second}, we see the advantage of using a stochastic model which inherently quantifies the level of certainty in the BG predictions.
+It is worth noting that the MSG model is based on learning parameters of a stochastic model, whilst the LDP quantifies uncertainties by learning an ensemble of parameters and states; this may contribute to the differences between them at the level of uncertainty prediction.
+The percentages in Table \ref{tab3} show that the MSG model is substantially better than the LDP model in capturing the true measurements in the corresponding confidence bands whereas it is not as good as mean-variance model for these percentages.
+Nevertheless, the comparison of the correlation values over the test time window supports the better forecasting accuracy with the MSG model.
+In summary the MSG model is preferable to the LDP and mean-variance models for decision making within the context we use here, as it possesses the good features when compared with different type of models.
+When compared with a mechanistic model as itself (the LDP model here), the MSG model gives a better point forecasts and better confidence bands, enabling knowledge of possible high and low values for future BG levels.
+On the other hand, when compared with the most simple data driven model, it still provides better overall forecasting accuracy.